 The Multistate Performance Test (MPT) is composed of two closed universe writing problems.
 It is not a test of substantive knowledge but is representative of an assignment that might be given to a new attorney.
-The MPT is given on the afternoon of the first day.
+The MPT is given on the morning of the first day.

-Each MPT is a 90 minute problem and all the materials necessary to complete the assignment are provided in the MPT (ex: task memorandum, case file, library of cases, regulations, rules, etc.).
+Each MPT is a 90-minute problem and all the materials necessary to complete the assignment are provided in the MPT (ex: task memorandum, case file, library of cases, regulations, rules, etc.).

 Multistate Bar Examination